akai-z/github-downloader/README.md

 ## Requirements

-* Curl (Used for API connection and repositories download.)
+* Curl (Used for API connection and Github repositories download.)

 ## Installation